-- Influenza activity has continued to be typical inter-seasonal levels. - No influenza detections were reported during that period. - Since the beginning of the season, no influenza positive lab detections have been reported.
+- Influenza activity has continued to be typical inter-seasonal levels. - One influenza detection was reported during that period. - Since the beginning of the season, one influenza positive lab detection has been reported, an influenza A (H1N1)pdm09 virus.

 Surveillance specimens are submitted by recruited New Brunswick Sentinel Practitioner Influenza Network (NB SPIN) practitioners, which are comprised of 7 sites in Emergency Rooms, 5 sites in Family Practice, 3 sites in First Nations communities, 1 site in a Nursing Home, 3 sites in Universities and 8 sites in Community Health Centers.
 Diagnostic specimens are submitted by physicians in the community/hospital setting.
 Influenza laboratory data is comprised of results from surveillance and diagnostic specimens.
 All laboratory specimens are tested using a real-time PCR assay, which is a rapid detection method designed for detection of all known variants of influenza A and B. All laboratory-confirmed cases are reported for the week when laboratory confirmation was received.